idrinth-api-bench/issues/README.md

 Comment types will always win over default value types.
 If those two don't match, you might get weird results.

-Sadly a few things can't be done:
+Sadly, a few things can't be done:

 - Do not use constants for their default values, they can't be properly analysed and will throw an Error.
 - Do not use arrays or objects as default values, they can't be autowired.